 Get practical tools and support to improve health and safety in your business.
 It’s free and confidential.

-Phill can support your safety efforts by:
+Phill and Stu can support your safety efforts by:

 - holding a discussion or information session with your workers on safety topics specific to your needs and farm

 - working with you to identify safety issues

 - providing you with practical resources so you can farm safely.
 These include induction checklists, hazard checklists, safe work procedures and safety awareness videos.

 To book a visit, contact:

 - Stuart: 0400 140 146 or email@example.com

 This practical document with help you develop a safety management system for your rural business.